-High in the Andean peaks and expansive skies of Colombi soars a majestic creature that embodies power, grace, and spiritual significance—the Condor.
-With its impressive wingspan and soaring flights, the Condor holds a special place in the hearts and culture of Colombians.
+High in the Andean peaks and expansive skies of Colombia soars a majestic creature that embodies power, grace, and spiritual significance—the Condor.
+With its impressive wingspan and soaring flight, the Condor holds a special place in the hearts and culture of Colombians.

 The Condor (Vultur gryphus) is one of the largest flying birds in the world.
 With a wingspan that can reach up to three meters, it is an awe-inspiring sight.
 Its distinctive features include a bald head, black feathers, and a white ruff of feathers around the neck.
 The Condor’s appearance has given rise to various symbolic interpretations, representing power, freedom, and connection to the spiritual realm in many indigenous cultures.